AlbertMorera/naturalette/README.md

 # naturalette
-`naturalette` package offers a variety of color palettes based on the colors of some of the World's most iconic natural spaces and parks.

-This package offers a set of functions available to use in `ggplot2`:
+`naturalette` package offers a variety of color palettes based on the colors of some of the world's most iconic natural spaces and parks.
+This package offers a set of functions available as `ggplot2` scales:

 -`scale_color_nature()`

 -`scale_fill_nature()`